 &lt;sup>1 Note that employment impacts are expressed in "job-years."
 One job-year is equal to one full-time job lasting one year.
-Thus, the job-year total represents the total jobs either directly or indirectly generated by the projects.
+Thus, the job-year total shown for each year represents the total jobs either directly or indirectly generated by the project in that year.